dvgodoy/spark-benford-analysis/README.md

-## Every Spark Package must have a readme in order to be published.
+## Benford Analysis for Apache Spark